compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 > My comments are blockquoted.
 The main text is all from the paper itself.

-# Background
-> **Commentary:**
-> The key insight here is that before the Transformer,
-> sequence-to-sequence models were either RNN-based (processing tokens sequentially,
-> which is slow) or CNN-based (processing in parallel but struggling with long-range
-> dependencies).
-The Transformer's radical idea: use only attention mechanisms,
-> no recurrence, no convolution.
-This cuts the path length between any two positions
-> to a constant O(1) -- a huge theoretical advantage.

 The goal of reducing sequential computation also forms the foundation of the Extended Neural GPU, ByteNet and ConvS2S, all of